amirjoon007/cleancode_packt/README.md

-# cleancode_packt
-clean code packet book
+# clean code
+a guide for chapter 1-7 of the book " Clean code in python " published by Packt .
+Enjoy the coding with us !